Troupp55/CodingChallenge15/README.md

-This project is an "About Me" page created using React.
 The page displays personal information, skills, education, and professional experience.